sybrew/the-seo-framework/readme.txt

 		* When disabling Open Graph meta tags, the Post Dates tab will now disappear.
 		* When disabling Facebook, Twitter, or oEmbed meta tags, their namesake tab will now disappear.
 		* When disabling Open Graph, Facebook, Twitter, and oEmbed meta tags, the Social Title and Social Image settings will now disappear.
+		* When disabling the Website logo, the input form is now hidden.
+		* When disabling Authorized presence, all its related settings are now hidden.
 	* **Redirects:**
 		* When an invalid URL is supplied by the admin in the redirect field, the plugin now displays a generic HTTP error code 400 (Bad Request), instead of showing the page.
 	* **Other:**